Chris Bryant: Early political career

-After leaving the priesthood in 1991, Bryant made a radical career move and began work as the election agent to the Holborn and St Pancras Constituency Labour Party, where he helped Frank Dobson hold his seat in the 1992 general election.
+After leaving the priesthood in 1991, Bryant made a career move and began work as the election agent to the Holborn and St Pancras Constituency Labour Party, where he helped Frank Dobson hold his seat in the 1992 general election.
 From 1993, he was Local Government Officer for the Labour Party; he lived in Hackney and was elected to Hackney Borough Council in 1993, representing Leabridge ward and serving until 1998.
 He became Chairman of the Christian Socialist Movement.
 From 1994 to 1996, he was London manager of the charity Common Purpose.

-In 1996, he became a full-time author, writing biographies of Stafford Cripps and Glenda Jackson.
-He was Labour candidate for Wycombe in the 1997 general election (where he lost by 2,370 votes), and Head of European Affairs for the BBC from 1998.
+In 1996, Bryant became a full-time author, writing biographies of Stafford Cripps and Glenda Jackson.

+From 1998 until his election to Parliament in 2001, Bryant was the Head of European Affairs for the BBC.

 Parliamentary career

+At the 1997 general election, Bryant was the Labour candidate for Wycombe, winning 35.4% of the vote and coming second behind the incumbent Conservative MP Ray Whitney.

-His selection for the very safe Labour seat of Rhondda in South Wales in 2000 surprised many people given Bryant's background – gay, a former Anglican cleric, and someone who had been a Conservative as a student.
+Bryant's selection for the very safe Labour seat of Rhondda in South Wales in 2000 surprised many people given his background – gay, a former Anglican cleric, and someone who had been a Conservative as a student.
 He says of his surprise selection, "I fell off the chair, and my opponents certainly did".
-Fifty-two people applied for the candidature and a local councillor was hot favourite to win.
-He retained the seat comfortably at the 2001 general election with a 16,047 majority, one of the largest in the country.
+Fifty-two people applied for the candidature and a local councillor was the favourite to win.
+Bryant was elected as MP for Rhondda at the 2001 general election with a majority of 16,047 and 68.3% of the vote.

 In 2003, Bryant voted for participation in the Iraq war.
 He is a member of the Labour Friends of Israel and Labour Friends of Palestine and the Middle East group.

-From 2004 until 2007, Bryant was chairman of the Labour Movement for Europe, succeeded by Mary Creagh MP.
+From 2004 until 2007, Bryant was chairman of the Labour Movement for Europe.
 Bryant is a signatory of the Henry Jackson Society principles.

+At the 2005 general election, Bryant was re-elected with a decreased vote share of 68.1% but an increased majority of 16,242.

 On 5 September 2006, with Siôn Simon, he coordinated a prominent letter which was signed by 15 Labour backbenchers calling for Tony Blair's immediate resignation.

-Bryant was the Parliamentary Private Secretary to the Secretary of State for Constitutional Affairs Charlie Falconer.
+Bryant was the Parliamentary private secretary to the Secretary of State for Constitutional Affairs Charlie Falconer.
 In Gordon Brown's autumn 2008 reshuffle, Bryant was promoted from his role as Parliamentary Private Secretary to Harriet Harman to the ministerial position of Deputy Leader of the House of Commons otherwise known as Parliamentary Secretary to the House of Commons.
 This was followed by another move in the June 2009 reshuffle, when he moved to the Foreign and Commonwealth Office as the Parliamentary Under-Secretary of State for Foreign Affairs.
 On 13 October 2009, he was also appointed Minister for Europe.